Scuba Diving Gear List – The Complete Dive Equipment Guide

 The best choice is the Deluxe Diver Tool & Repair Kit.
 All the tools you need in a handy package.

 Have the most important replacement parts with you.
-Otherwise, you might end up not diving because of a little broken part that you easily can replace yourself.
+Otherwise, you might end up not diving because of a little broken piece that you can easily replace yourself.

 Wetsuit/Drysuit Cleaning and Care

-Like any other item you wear, a wetsuit or drysuit need to be kept clean.
+Like any other item you wear, a wetsuit or drysuit needs to be kept clean.
 Use special shampoos to get rid of algae, bacteria, etc. that get picked up in the water.